LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

   > `![](image url){heightXwidth}` or `{height}`

 - **Video:** Used to embed an image inline with other content.
-The syntax format should look the same as an image, except the video should begin with a ! (explanation mark), followed by the word VIDEO.
+The syntax format should look the same as an image, except the video should begin with a ! (exclamation mark), followed by the word video.

   > \!video[text to display]\(url)

-- **Audio:** Used to embed an inline audio player, or a link to an audio recording.The syntax format should look the same as a video, except the audio should begin with a ! (explanation mark), followed by the word audio.
+- **Audio:** Used to embed an inline audio player, or a link to an audio recording.The syntax format should look the same as a video, except the audio should begin with a ! (exclamation mark), followed by the word audio.

   > \!audio[text to display](URL)